JaxPlays-Inc/jaxplays.org/content/corporate-sponsors/thank-you.md

 ---
 title: Thank You for Supporting JaxPlays
 layout: "thank-you"
-Description: Thank you for your interest in sponsoring JaxPlays.
+description: Thank you for your interest in sponsoring JaxPlays.
 We appreciate your commitment to supporting the arts in Jacksonville.
 A team member will contact you soon to discuss partnership opportunities.
 Together, we can make a significant impact on our community and the future of live theatre.
 date: 2023-09-08T00:00:00-04:00
 ---
 Your interest in supporting JaxPlays is greatly appreciated!
 We are thrilled to explore this potential partnership with you.
 A member of our team will be in touch shortly to discuss how we can work together to make a meaningful impact on the Jacksonville theatre scene and beyond.